miroslavpejic85/mirotalk-docs/docs/mirotalk-bro/api.md

 !!! note

-    Replace `bro.mirotalk.com` in the code snippets with `your.domain.com`.
+    Replace `bro.mirotalk.com` in the code snippets with `YOUR-DOMAIN-NAME`.

 ---